-Project particles collier
+Project particles collider

 Frank

-Abstract: In this project, I am solving the problem of the size of the particle collider (both linear and circular) that I need if I want to collide two protons and form a higgs boson, in both situations neglecting the relativistic increase of mass of the proton and accounting the relativistic increase of mass of the proton.
+Abstract: In this project, I am solving the problem of the size of the particle collider (both linear and circular) that I need if I want to collide two protons and form a Higgs boson, in both situations neglecting the relativistic increase of mass of the proton and accounting the relativistic increase of mass of the proton.

 Introduction:

-The purpose of this project is to calculate the size of the liner and the circular particle collider required to reach the velocity of the two protons colliding that would allow them to create the energy enough to create a higg’s boson, the premise is all energy is being converted to kinetic energy.
+The purpose of this project is to calculate the size of the liner and the circular particle collider required to reach the velocity of the two protons colliding that would allow them to create the energy enough to create a Gigg’s boson, the premise is all energy is being converted to kinetic energy.

 My assumption is that a circular collider is better than the linear, because if we could accelerate particles in a circular collider, it can spin forever in order to get the energy we want, and a circular collider should be smaller than a linear collider.